MadisonRong/DimensConverter/README.md

 2.use "-i" to go to  edit mode,you can input dimens.xml path and res folder path manually.

-3.use "-s -d". eg: " -s d:\\dimens.xml -d d:\\res "  -s: source dimens.xml path,-d the res folder path.
+3.use "-w -s -d". eg: "-w 864 -s d:\\dimens.xml -d d:\\res " -w: design width -s: source dimens.xml path,-d the res folder path.you need to build some folder like values-mdpi-320x240 in res folder.

 4.use "-h": show help

 ### Note
 This project is forked from [wind0ws/DimensConverter](https://github.com/wind0ws/DimensConverter)
+The jar need JDK 1.8
 fix problem include:
 1.build jar for users
 2.make it work on converting dp, sp and dip
+3.offer one more parameter to specific design width